victordibia/handtrack.js/reactdemo/devpost.md

 - Solving Tensorflow API version issues required to successfully convert object detection models from checkpoints to javascript web model format.
 - Creating an automated pipeline to enable low touch model retraining.
-    - New videos are added to a storage bucket
+    - New videos (of participants with various hand poses) are added to a storage bucket.
     - Train sample generator.
 Converts videos into videos at 2 frames per second.
         - Each frame is then written to an azure bucket
     - Azure labeller automatically monitors this bucket for new data points and survaces them for labelling